 - Category Filter – Choose a specific category for the block from a drop-down menu containing all the existing categories.

-- Multiple categories filter – This option allows you to filter the posts by multiple categories.
+- Multiple taxonomies filter – This option allows you to filter the posts by multiple categories.
 The procedure is similar to the one used on Post ID filter.
 Add the category IDs separated by commas (ex: 13,23,18).
 If you want to exclude categories, add a ‘-’ symbol in front of each ID.
 If you want to display posts from a category and remove the posts included in one of its sub-categories, first add the parent category ID (ex.
 Fashion category – 341) and after it places the sub-category ID (ex.
 Daily subcategory id: 342) with a ‘-’ symbol in front.
-If you decide to use the ‘multiple categories filter,’ the standard Category Filter is ignored.
+If you decide to use the ‘multiple taxonomies filter,’ the standard Category Filter is ignored.

 - Filter by tag slug – Filter the posts by their tags and enter the tag slugs separated by commas (ex: tag1, tag2, tag3).